-3.1 The expectation is that where possible solar PV arrays are located on previously developed and/or contaminated and industrial land and its margins, and should avoid areas that are undeveloped.
+3.1 Solar PV arrays should avoid areas that are undeveloped and should where possible be located on previously developed and/or contaminated and industrial land and its margins.
 A preference is given to solar PV arrays mounted on top of existing roofs, or integrated into new roofs and buildings.
-This can include structures above car parks, park and ride sites, retail and industrial units or at railway stations.
-If the proposal does involve greenfield land, it should avoid using the best and most versatile agricultural land (grades 1 and 2), be closely related to other built development such as farm buildings or hardstandings, and allow for continued agricultural use and/or encourage biodiversity improvements around the arrays.
+This can include structures above car parks, park and ride sites or at railway stations.
+Any potential 'greenfield' PV site should seek to complement existing development and land management around panels will be required.
 Agricultural uses such as sheep grazing, keeping chickens etc are likely to be the most sustainable and effective measure.
 Solar PV arrays should avoid landscapes designated for their natural beauty or historic interest and sites of recognised ecological and archaeological importance.
-The reflectiveness of panels needs to be taken into consideration and there will need to be stated in a glint and glare statement.
-Where safety can be an issue, the applicant will need to produce a full glint and glare assessment.
+The reflectiveness of panels needs to be taken into consideration and their potential to cause a safety risk will need to be assessed via a glint and glare assessment.

-3.2 Assessing potential cumulative impacts is important as the impact from a single development may not be significant on its own, but when combined with other impacts from similar developments could become significant.
+- 3.2 Assessing potential cumulative impacts is important as the impact from a single development may not be significant on its own, but when combined with other impacts from similar developments could become significant.
 Cumulative impact is likely to occur where permission has already been granted in adjacent locations.
 The potential for cumulative impact of solar PV sites arising from consents given in any one area should therefore be avoided.

 - 3.3 Key significant impacts of solar PV development on the environment are generally considered to include the effects on the following receptors:

-- Agricultural land/Green Belt.
+- Agricultural land/ Green Belt.

 - Landscape and visual impacts.

 - Biodiversity.

 - The historic environment.

 - Flood risk.